Mount Lassen as seen from the south side near the visitors center.

 Campgrounds

 At the south end of Lassen Volcanic National Park, there is a small campground (tents only) at the south entrance.
 Further along, Highway 89 is another small campground that will accept some smaller RVs (we didn’t try).
-At the northwest corner of the park is a large campground at Manzanita Lake.
+At the park’s northwest corner is a large campground at Manzanita Lake.
 The Manzanita Lake campground has sites big enough for our RV.
-It wasn’t our plan to stay at the park, but maybe on our next visit.
+We didn’t plan to stay at the park, but maybe on our next visit.

 View from Highway 89 north of Mount Lassen.